ddnexus/pagy/docs/extras/calendar.md

 ### Label format

 Each page link in the calendar navs is conveniently labeled with the specific `Time` period it refers to.
-You can change the time format to your needs by just setting any of the `:format` variables with a standard `strftime` format.
+You can change the time format to your needs by setting the `:format` variable to a standard `strftime` format.
 (See the [Pagy::Calendar variables](../api/calendar.md#variables))

 You can also get the [current page label](../api/calendar.md#labelopts) with e.g.: `@calendar[:month].label`, which might be useful to use in your UI.

 ### I18n localization

 Pagy implements its own faster version of the i18n `translate` (i.e. `pagy_t`) method, but does not provide any built-in support for the i18n `localize` method.
-If you need localization of calendar labels in other locales you should delegate it to the `I18n` gem, so that a change in the global `I18n.locale` will automatically localize all the time labels accordingly.
+If you need localization of calendar labels in other locales, you should delegate it to the `I18n` gem, so that a change in the global `I18n.locale` will automatically localize all the time labels accordingly.

 You have a couple of options: